okebe30/aws-serverless-api-project/README.md

 # AWS Serverless API Project

 This project demonstrates the design and implementation of a **serverless REST API** using AWS managed services.
-It showcases how to build, deploy, and validate a backend API **without managing servers**, following cloud best practices.
+It showcases how to build, deploy, and validate a backend API without managing servers.

 ---

 ## Overview

-The API is implemented using **AWS Lambda** for backend logic and **Amazon API Gateway (HTTP API)** to expose a public endpoint.
+The API uses **AWS Lambda** for backend logic and **Amazon API Gateway (HTTP API)** to expose a public endpoint.
-This architecture provides scalability, low operational overhead, and cost efficiency.
+This architecture provides scalability, security, and cost efficiency while minimizing operational overhead.

-The project is designed as a **portfolio-ready example** of serverless backend development on AWS.

 ---

 ## Architecture

-The solution is composed of the following AWS services:

 - **AWS Lambda (Python)**
-  Executes backend logic and returns JSON responses.
+  Handles request processing and returns JSON responses.

 - **Amazon API Gateway (HTTP API)**
-  Exposes the REST endpoint and routes requests to Lambda.
+  Routes HTTP requests to the Lambda function.

 - **IAM Role**
-  Provides secure execution permissions for the Lambda function.
+  Grants secure execution permissions to Lambda.

 ---